 There’s no denying the importance of establishing strong brand awareness, regardless of the industry in which your business operates.
-And with so many people using different facets of the web to inform their purchases these days, having a well crafted and carefully executed digital marketing strategy can make all the difference in helping your business stand out from the competition.
+And with so many people using different facets of the web to inform their purchases these days, having a well crafted and carefully executed digital marketing brand awareness strategy can make all the difference in helping your business stand out from the competition.

-Not sure where to begin when it comes to building brand awareness using digital marketing?
+Not sure where to begin when it comes to brand awareness using digital marketing?
 There are a few strategies to consider incorporating into your plan.

 Search Engine Optimization (SEO)